minimuutti/minimuutti.github.io/en/blog/_posts/2017-01-10-dog-body-language-calming-signals.md

 You should learn the basics of dog body language for your family's and dog's sake but also for the safety of other dogs and humans.
 No dog bites without a warning.
 Before a bite occurs the dog is likely to give several calming signals and/or warnings.
 If the other dog or person doesn't get the message the dog has no choice but take the matter to his own paws and bite for defence.
 When your dog interacts with other dogs keep an eye out - if one of them shows these signs and the other doesn't get the message you need to intervene before the situation escalates and the dog needs to defend himself.
 The same goes when kids are playing with a dog - then you should be extra careful because kids like to touch and hug dogs, which most of the dogs don't like.

+Growling is not a calming signal, but dogs often growl before they bite, so I must mention it when I'm writing about dog bites.

+When a dog growls, that is actually warning before biting: "stay away and you won't get hurt".
+People sometimes misunderstand growling to be a bad thing and might command their dog to stop growling and to be silent.
+I can tell you from my experience that you should never teach your dog not to growl, because then your dog becomes unpredictable, if he is not allowed to warn.
+Growling is actually a good thing, because then your dog can warn you and other dogs before things escalate.

 ##### Learning the basics

 When I started learning dog body language the calming signals were first on my agenda.
 When Miki yawned or flicked his tongue I always thought it over why he did it and what happened just before he did it.